Use this service to apply for a postgraduate teacher training course to teach in a state primary or secondary school, or in further education.

 If you studied overseas

-You can get a statement from the National Recognition Information Centre for the UK (UK NARIC) that shows how your qualifications compare to UK qualifications.
+You can get a statement from UK ENIC (the UK agency that recognises international qualifications and skills) that shows how your qualifications compare to UK qualifications.
 Some training providers may ask to see it as part of your application.

 Get advice and support